fusionmaster7/kanvas_app/README.md

-A simple Node.js and Express application for sms based COVID-19 alerts.
+A simple Node.js and Express application for SMS based COVID-19 alerts.

 Database used will be MongoDB